 But what made that Ufo: Enemy Unknown collect all this success?
 Surely the idea of merging 2 kinds of games into one.
 Overcoming the strategic elements of the 4x classics with turn-based battles phases.
 In fact, the game had two distinct views, namely the Geoscape and the Battlescape.
 In the Geoscape view we had to take care of the whole management phase, that is; build new rooms for our base, recruit soldiers, engineers and scientists, produce weapons and research for them and be ready to take down UFOs that appeared on our radar.
 Once a UFO was shot down, we had to investigate the crashing site by sending our soldiers and so began the battle phase, where our turn alternated with that of the enemy units.
 Once all the aliens were eliminated, they returned to the base to perform autopsies and find out more about the alien threat and develop new weapons.

 I decided to create this list also to make a summary of all those titles that have “faithfully recreated” the mechanics of Ufo: Enemy Unknown and taking advantage of all the features that have made it famous, namely:

 - Turn-based battles

 The various game titles are in release date order, starting from 1994 up to 2019.
-For each of them, you will find a video trailer, description and link to purchase on G2a (the portal where you can find great deals on digital keys) or Steam.
+For each of them, you will find a video trailer, description and link to Humble Bundle store & Steam.
 If I missed some games, please write it in the comments and I will update the list.